kaymanb/todc/todc-net/examples/atomic-register-docker-minikube/README.md

 ## Build

-Point your sheel to `minikube`'s docker-daemon by running `minikube docker-env` and following the instructions.
+Point your shell to `minikube`'s docker-daemon by running `minikube docker-env` and following the instructions.
 Once this is done, the service can be built with `docker-compose build`.